Safe Repositioning Patients in Healthcare: Techniques, Tools & Best Practice

 When to use:

-• To check airways or do medical checks
+• To check airways or carry out medical assessments

 • For care or treatment on the front of the body